 Through Art Talks, full-time Outreach Educators from SMA visit with students and teachers to provide workshops and training.
 This program is provided at no cost to schools.
-Those interested in scheduling should contact us using the link below (please include as much school information as possible).
 The following programs are available for elementary, middle, and high school students:

-Gallery Experience - Posters and original artworks from the Springville Museum of Art will be displayed in a self-contained space (e.g. media center or kiva) where students will engage in an aesthetic discussion facilitated by an SMA Outreach Educator.
+- Gallery Experience - Posters representing artworks from the Springville Museum of Art's permanent collection will be displayed in a self-contained space (e.g. media center or kiva) where students will engage in an aesthetic discussion facilitated by an SMA Outreach Educator.
 The Gallery Experience takes approximately thirty minutes for each class of twenty to thirty students.

-People of Utah - This is an art-making experience that focuses on people and portraits.
-Students will practice new portraiture skills by observing their own classmates.
+- Studio Experience - This is an art-making experience that focuses on people.
+Students will practice new figure drawing skills by observing their own classmates.
 This workshop is held in a classroom and lasts approximately thirty minutes for each class of twenty to thirty students.
-Schools will provide paper and pencils, an overhead projector and, if possible, a microphone.
+Schools will provide paper and pencils, a white board or elmo, and, if possible, a microphone.

-Art Talks is conducted by the StateWide Arts Partnership (SWAP) and funded by the Utah State Legislature through Professional Outreach Programs in the Schools (POPS) under the direction of the Utah State Office of Education (USOE).
+Art Talks is conducted by the StateWide Arts Partnership (SWAP) and funded by the Utah State Legislature through Professional Outreach Programs in the Schools (POPS) under the direction of the Utah State Board of Education (USBE).